Bias Incident Protocol

 Are bias incident reports added to personnel files?

 The College will not add a bias incident complaint or a report following an investigation of a complaint to employee personnel records or student academic files.
-If the College imposes corrective measures upon an employee or student following investigation of a complaint, the College will document those measures and the reasons for the measures in the records or file.
-That documentation may include the bias incident report or a summary of it.

 Who Can File a Bias Related Incident Report?